Mpdreamz/owin-101/Owin101.IntroducingIAppBuilder/Readme.md

 Make sure you read https://github.com/owin/owin/issues/19 on this matter, it's a great read.
 I tend to agree that middleware standardizing around IAppBuilder is not an issue as long as the middleware itself can be chained without it.

-Most middleware/application frameworks integrations already come extension methods on IAppBuilder that make it even easier to hook them in the pipeline and configuring them.
+Most middleware/application frameworks integrations already come with extension methods on IAppBuilder that make it even easier to hook them in the pipeline and configuring them.

 ### RUN